Social events

 Sunday, 8 March 2026, 18:30 - 21:30

 All registered participants are kindly invited to join the welcome evening.
-Snacks and drinks will be served.
+Snacks, beer and soft drinks will be served.

 Please wear your name tag, which you will have received during registration.